SoliSpirit/SoliSpirit/README.md

 <div align="center">

-> **The internet should be free for everyone.**
+> **"Uncensored, borderless, and free — internet access is a fundamental right, not a privilege."**
 >
-> Building, sharing and contributing to an open internet where access to information and communication belongs to everyone.
+> Dedicated to building open-source tools, bypassing censorship, and empowering everyone to communicate and access information freely without boundaries.

 </div>